Seaford Residents’ Voice

 Seaford is within the East Sussex County Council’s area.
 It is the largest town covered by Lewes District Council, with a population of 23,500 (2011 census).
 It is served by a Town Council (legally speaking a Parish Council).

-We are a non-political association of concerned Seaford residents who are passionate about our town.
-Seaford Residents’ Voice (SRV) was formed in 2014 and currently has over 1,400 members.
-It followed the demise of Seaford Residents Association, and the need for it arose because of a disconnect between Residents and Councillors.
+… is a non-party-political association of concerned Seaford residents who are passionate about our town.
+Seaford Residents’ Voice (SRV) was formed in 2014 and currently has over 1,900 members.
+It followed the demise of Seaford Residents Association, and the need for it arose because of a disconnect between Residents and Councillors in 2013.
 It became necessary to voice our community’s need for change, transparency and a closer relationship with Seaford Town Council and, in turn, Lewes District and East Sussex County Councils.

 What’s it for?